Waterfront Development Corporation: Phase I

 Phase I of Waterfront Park, approximately 55 acre, was dedicated on July 4, 1999.
 The park hosted hundreds of events in its first full season of use, with an estimated total attendance of more than a million people.
 The park is heavily used on a daily basis, and averages more than 1.5 million visitors per year.
-Children and families enjoy the Children's Play Area and the new Adventure Playground, while walkers, joggers, picnickers, school groups, and others take advantage of its beautiful location along the river.
+Children and families enjoy the Children's Play Area and the new Adventure Playground, while walkers, joggers, picnickers, school groups, and others take advantage of its location along the river.

 Phase II

 Phase II of the park opened on June 10, 2004.
 Phase II l adds approximately 17 acre, including the Adventure Playground, which opened in July 2003; an esplanade along the river's edge; a cafe plaza where Tumbleweed will open in Spring 2005; the Brown-Forman amphitheater; docks for transient boaters; and an area for a new rowing facility for the University of Louisville Women's Rowing Team, school, and community rowing groups.